lishengrui900425/Study_Records/10_exercise9_printing_printing_printing.md

 ## Common Student Questions

-**What do I get an error when I put spaces between the three double-quotes?** You have to type them like
+**What do I get an error when I put spaces between the three double-quotes?** You have to type them like """ and not " " ", meaning with *no* space between each one.

+**What if I want to start the months on a new line?** You simply start the string with `\n`, like this:

+``